Copyright

 Copyright and License

-For all articles published in JEBI, copyright is retained by the authors.
-The authors authorize JEBI to publish the article and identify itself as the original publisher.
+The copyright for this article is governed by the terms of JEBI’s CC BY‑NC license, effective from the date the article is accepted for publication.
+Authors retain copyright and grant JEBI the right to publish the article and identify itself as the original publisher.
 Open access articles published in JEBI are licensed under a Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
-That license permits sharing, copying, reproduction and adaptation of the work in any size and format except for commercial use, including remixing, transforming, and building upon the work, provided proper attribution is given to the original work.
+This license permits sharing, copying, reproduction and adaptation of the work in any size and format except for commercial use, including remixing, transforming, and building upon the work, provided proper attribution is given to the original work.